Medieval treasures, seafood, and Atlantic landscapes

 Altitude: min.
 0/ max.
 263 m.

 After breakfast end this stunning tour through Portugal and Spain.
 Transfer back to Porto.

-The first stages of this tour is easy and mostly flat.
-Then you cycle in a slight hilly countryside with some short not to heavy climbs.
+The first stages of this tour are easy and mostly flat.
+Then you cycle in slightly hilly countryside with some short, not too heavy climbs.
+On day 4 there is a stretch with a steep climb along a rocky trail and you will have to push up your bike (more a level 3).
 The daily distances are short and therefore you will have time to stop for a rest at interesting points along the route and to enjoy Portugal’s fantastic coast or countryside, or taking some time off to explore Portuguese & Spanish towns and discover local culture and fine food.

 You will cycle an average of 40 Km/day, with a few gentle kilometres up hillsides and small to medium slopes.
 Some cycle experience is needed.